flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 - and more!

 ## Backend System
-To purchase the backend package (including a full panel, authentication system, etc., allowing you to fully create your own service), please join our [Discord server](https://discord.gg/7atCNVngTR) and open a ticket, or reach out to me on Telegram at https://t.me/remoteapi ( Backend, Panel etc 50€ on Telegram )
+To purchase the backend package (including a full panel, authentication system, etc., allowing you to fully create your own service), please reach out to me on Telegram at https://t.me/remoteapi ( Backend, Panel etc 50€ on Telegram )

 ## Screenshots of our Project
 ![Panel](https://r2.e-z.host/95b6da2b-7f6b-488b-826a-4e09878259ec/6qu1sh1l.png)